Space Science is a relatively new science

 A number of projects are intended to allow students

 to become involved in protein experiments.
-The most
+One such

 Dr. Alexander McPherson at the University of California

-at Irvine is carrying out a number of space biology
+at Irvine carried out a number of space biology

 projects for NASA.
 He realized that very many substances